Why You Should Stop Comparing Yourself to Others ASAP

 Do you find yourself constantly wondering how you measure up to others?
 You need to stop comparing yourself, and here’s why.
 These days, more people than ever are coming to therapy or life coaching to answer one overarching question: “Why do I compare myself to others?”
 Even the most accomplished and kindest person can find themselves wondering, “Am I good enough?
 Am I doing enough?
 What should I even be doing with my life?”

-There are many forces at work in our culture that makes us question whether we’re measuring up, not least of which is social media — a digital comparison factory.
+There are many forces at work in our culture that makes us question whether we’re measuring up, not least of which is social media — a digital comparison factory that can make us feel like we’re living in the shadows of everyone we know and many we don’t!
 Vacations, milestones, weddings, births, and promotions are artfully showcased to enviable perfection.
 When you’re constantly confronted with semi-histrionic proclamations about the magnificence of what other people are doing, your own life can feel less-than in comparison, and it can be hard to stop comparing yourself.

 But when you’re measuring yourself by someone else’s yardstick, it takes a toll.
 For starters, it creates anxiety and insecurity.
 It can also lead you to begin crafting your life and making choices specifically to garner the approval and admiration of others.
 When that happens, you become disconnected from your vision, your truth, and your personal power.